medipnegiz/Docker_hands_on/README.md

 Purpose of the this hands-on training is to give the students understanding to Docker Compose.

 ### 🔖 [Different_exec_shell_and_CMD_ENTRYPOINT](https://github.com/medipnegiz/docker_hands_on/tree/main/Different_exec_shell_and_CMD_ENTRYPOINT)
+Purpose of the this hands-on training is to give the students understanding to difference between:

+exec form and shell form

+CMD instruction and ENTRYPOINT instruction

 ### 🔖 [Dockerize_to_do_app_on_python_flask](https://github.com/medipnegiz/docker_hands_on/tree/main/Dockerize_to_do_app_on_python_flask)